EduResearch-Hub/Volume-Adjustment-by-An-Action/README.md

 # Volume-Adjustment-by-An-Action

+## Top of this idea we thought of making more feasibility.making use in such product of Handling to Kitchen Display system and Self-checkout machines without interaction with physical devices etc

 ------------------------------
 Installation Requirements
 ------------------------------

-Python
+- Python
-OpenCV python
+- OpenCV python
-MediaPipe framework
+- MediaPipe framework
-Pycaw
+- Pycaw
-screen_brightness_control
+- screen_brightness_control
-NumPy
+- NumPy

 -----------------------------------
 Procedure